evennia/evennia/evennia/contrib/base_systems/ingame_reports/README.md

 ### Adding new types of reports

-The contrib is designed to make adding new types of reports to the system as simple as possible, requiring only two steps.
+The contrib is designed to make adding new types of reports to the system as simple as possible, requiring only two steps:

+1. Update your settings file to include an `INGAME_REPORT_TYPES` setting.
+2. Create and add a new `ReportCmd` to your command set.

 #### Update your settings